-A Students withdrawing from courses (see also Subjects, below) are required to notify the Registrar in writing.
+(1) Students withdrawing from courses (see also Subjects, below) are required to notify the Registrar in writing.

-B If notice of withdrawal from a course is received by the Registrar before the first day of Session 1 a refund of all fees paid will be made.
+(2) If notice of withdrawal from a course is received by the Registrar before the first day of Session 1 a refund of all fees paid will be made.

-C If notice of withdrawal is received on or after the first day of Session 1:
+(3) If notice of withdrawal is received on or after the first day of Session 1:

-1. a partial refund of the University Union Entrance Fee will be made on the following basis: any person who has paid the entrance fee in any year and who withdraws from membership of the University Union after the commencement of Session 1 in the same year, or who does not renew his membership in the immediately succeeding year, may on written application to the Warden receive a refund of half the entrance fee paid.
+(a) a partial refund of the University Union Entrance Fee will be made on the following basis: any person who has paid the entrance fee in any year and who withdraws from membership of the University Union after the commencement of Session 1 in the same year, or who does not renew his membership in the immediately succeeding year, may on written application to the Warden receive a refund of half the entrance fee paid.

-2. if the notice of withdrawal is given before the end of the fourth week of Session 1 a full refund of other Student Activities Fees will be made but thereafter no refund will be made, except as provided for in section D below.
+(b) if the notice of withdrawal is given before the end of the fourth week of Session 1 a full refund of other Student Activities Fees paid will be made; if notice is given before the end of the seventh week of Session 1 a refund of one half of the other Student Activities Fees paid will be made; thereafter no refund will be made, except as provided for in section (4) below.

-D If a student's initial enrolment in any year is made at the commencement of Session 2 for Session 2 only and the student gives notice of withdrawal prior to the end of the fourth week of Session 2, a full refund of Student Activities Fees paid (other than the University Union Entrance Fee for which see item C 1. above) will be made but thereafter no refund will be made.
+(4) If a student's initial enrolment in any year is made at the commencement of Session 2 for Session 2 only and the student gives notice of withdrawal prior to the end of the fourth week of Session 2 a full refund of Student Activities Fees paid (other than the University Union Entrance Fee for which see item (3) (a) above) will be made; if notice is given before the end of the seventh week of Session 1 a refund of one half of the other Student Activities Fees paid will be made; thereafter no refund will be made.